-Published on May 19, 2019
+Published on

-Updated on Sep.
-18, 2024
+Updated on

 In Alberta and other Canadian provinces, hospitals are considered to be essential services.
 Therefore nurses do not have the right to strike.
 However, they do have the right to collective bargaining.
 When an impasse occurs in negotiations, it can be resolved by way of Interest arbitration.
 Interest arbitration is available to others beyond just essential services, and not just those in the public sector.
 Some of the non-essential service collective agreements in the public sector also have a wage re-opener.